HananKhan7/Projects/Transfer_learning_in_TCAD_enabled_machine_learniing/README.md

 # Transfer learning in TCAD enabled machine learning

 ## Introduction
+### TCAD
+In order to aid and improve the development of semiconductor devices, Technology Computer-Aided Design (TCAD) exists.
+TCAD refers to the use of computer simulations to develop and optimize semiconductor manufacturing.
+These simulation results serve as training and test data for a ML model which, once trained and optimized, serves as a digital twin which can be used to predict outputs/electrical parameters based on given input data/Device features, and perform various testing and evaluation resulting in higher design accuracy, improvement in performance as well as reduction in time and cost.

+### Transfer learning
 Transfer learning stands for utilizing feature representations from a pre-trained model so that we do not have to train a new model from scratch, and it comes in handy when we do not have a huge data set.

 In this project, Transfer learning was used to aid in the training process (reduce the amount of training data required), by transferring device physics from a highly trained ML model/ Digital twin of one semiconductor device to an untrained ML model of another yet similar semiconductor device.